 - All patients must fast from midnight the night before the procedure.

-- Be on time for your pet’s surgery, as delays potentially threaten the wellbeing of the tardy pet, as well as the other pets in line.
-We ask that you arrive between 8:00 and 8:30 am.
+- Be on time for your pet’s surgery.
+Delays potentially threaten the wellbeing your pet as well as other pets in line.
+We ask that you arrive at 8:15 am.

-- Listen carefully to post surgical instruction from your veterinary care team and call the hospital if you have any questions regarding the post op care for your pet.
+- Listen carefully to post surgical instructions from your veterinary care team, and call the hospital if you have any questions regarding care for your pet.
 We will provide you with written post operative instructions highlighting all the important aspects of your pet’s surgical recovery.